-- To participate in a Harvard course, your date of hire in a TAP-benefit-eligible position must be on or before the following dates:

-- July 1 for the fall semester

-- November 1 for the spring semester

-- April 1 for the summer semester

-- For non-Harvard courses, there is a 180-day waiting period.
-The first day of class must be on or after your 180th day of employment in a TRP-benefit-eligible position.
+- To participate in a Harvard course, your date of hire in a TAP-benefit-eligible position must be on or before July 1 for the fall semester, November 1 for the spring semester, or April 1 for the summer semester in a TAP-benefit-eligible position. - For non-Harvard courses, there is a 180-day waiting period.
+The first day of class must be on or after your 180th day of employment in a TAP-benefit-eligible position.